euphoricv7/elevate-labs-internship/Task-4/README.md

 Task 4 submission for the Web Development Internship: a desktop-only Hogwarts-themed page converted to a fully mobile-friendly layout using CSS media queries.

-This is a fan-made, **non-commercial** practice project themed to match the Platform 9¾ and Marauder's List projects from Tasks 1 and 2.
+This is a **non-commercial** practice project themed to match the Platform 9¾ and Marauder's List projects from Tasks 1 and 2.
 All copy is original; no text is copied from any book or film.

 ## What the page includes